Meet our two and four legged healing professionals – therapists, horses, dogs and cats

 He was previously a very successful three day eventing horse competing at the intermediate level in the US.
 He was pony of the year in the US in his younger day.
 Dubh was retired from jumping for behavioural problems (we think he ran too fast!) so he understands how it feels for many of our clients who may have been told they have a ‘bad attitude’.
 Dubh is a lot calmer now and has settled in well in the herd – he is starting to relax and to enjoy just being a horse rather than an athlete, but he still loves to run!
 Dubh has very firm opinions about things and is not usually scared to express these – in this way he is very good a teaching people to communicate clearly and to tell each other how they feel about things.
 Dubh is also great at teaching people how they impact others and for helping people learn how to be assertive.

 Dubh is now in semi retirement and only occasionally works with clients.
 He likes to hang out with Skye and ‘supervise’ things from a distance.
-Dubh has been with us for 16 years!
+Dubh has been with us for almost 18 years!

 Read more about Dubh in our therapeutic stories including “The Bestest Pony in the World” and “One More Day with Penny”.